-‘I’ve been assassinated.’
-R. Kelly denies sex abuse claims
+R. Kelly cries, calls accusers ‘liars’ in sex abuse case

 He cried as he hit his hands together, saying: “I’m fighting for my (expletive) life.”

-Kelly also noted he was acquitted in the child porn case.
+Kelly also noted he was acquitted in the child porn case and accused prosecutors of trying the same case again.

 Michael Avenatti, a lawyer for two Kelly accusers, responded to Kelly’s “double jeopardy” comment Tuesday on Twitter.